- Home

 Overview

-Not everyone wants to die at home, and some people change their minds as their illness progresses.
-Other options for end-of-life care include in a hospital, a palliative care unit (hospice) or a residential aged care facility.
+Not everyone wants to die at home, and some people change their minds as their illness progresses or their medical needs increase.
+People may choose to receive end-of-life care in a hospital, palliative care unit (hospice) or residential aged care facility.
 Some carers feel guilty about handing over the everyday care to others, but it can allow you to spend more time just being together.
-If you wish, you can assist the staff with physical duties.
+If you wish, you can assist the staff with physical tasks.

 For more about the options at the end of life, call Cancer Council 13 11 20, or see Facing end of life.